List of Ultraman Trigger: New Generation Tiga characters: Marluru

 Prior to the foundation of GUTS-Select, Marluru accepted the offer to join TPU from then-staff officer Tatsumi through their common ground, and since then swore his life debt on the captain himself.
 Under Tatsumi's suggestion, he was initially assigned to Special Section 3 for the development of vehicles that would be used by GUTS-Select in the future.
-Working alongside Hotta and Yazaki, Marluru's backdoor deal with Alien Wild "Zagar" becomes the key to the creation of Nursedessei, developing it alongside Akito before they would eventually be assigned to GUTS-Select.
+Working alongside Hotta and Terumi, Marluru's backdoor deal with Alien Wild "Zagar" becomes the key to the creation of Nursedessei, developing it alongside Akito before they would eventually be assigned to GUTS-Select.
 In Ultraman Chronicle D, Marluru rented an apartment at some point after Evil Trigger's destruction and is forced to share it with a freeloading Deban to his dismay.
 By the time GUTS-Select was disbanded, Marluru remains on Earth up to the events of Ultraman Decker, wherein he rejoins Special Section 3 in supporting the new generation of GUTS-Select members through maintenance and creation of their vehicles.

 Marluru is voiced by M・A・O. The Alien Metron race first appeared in episode 8 of Ultraseven.